aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-3-1/_index.md

 {{% /alert %}}

 ### **Added Cell.getTable & ListObject.putCellValue Methods**
-The methods Cell.getTable & ListObject.putCellValue have been added with Aspose.Cells for Java 8.3.1 in order to facilitate the users to access the ListObject from a cell and add values inside it using the row and column offsets.
-The following sample code loads the source spreadsheet, and adds values inside the table.
+The methods `Cell.getTable` and `ListObject.putCellValue` have been added with Aspose.Cells for Java 8.3.1 in order to facilitate users in accessing the `ListObject` from a cell and adding values inside it using row and column offsets.
+The following sample code loads the source spreadsheet and adds values inside the table.

 **Java**

 {{< highlight csharp >}}
  //Create workbook from source Excel file

 Workbook workbook = new Workbook("source.xlsx");